jan-grund/oTree-Survey-with-AI-Chatbot/README.md

 ## Citation

-If you use this software, please cite oTree and the repository it builds on:
+If you use this software, please cite oTree and the repositories it builds on:

 > Chen, D. L., Schonger, M., & Wickens, C. (2016). oTree — An open-source platform
 > for laboratory, online and field experiments. *Journal of Behavioral and